omarihab99/Art-Gallery-Customer/README.md

 # Art Gallery

-This is an e-commerce web application that I'm creating for in my learning journey.
+This is an e-commerce web application **(under development)** that I'm creating for in my learning journey.
 I created it as an opportunity for learning docker, microservice, message-oriented communication,...etc.

 This is the repo for the customer side.
 I'm going to create an admin side for app management in another repo.